PietroFilippo/movie-finder-cli/README.md

   - Toggle built-in presets (preferred resolutions, known uploaders/repackers, trusted release groups) using an interactive checklist.
   - Toggle individual search engines on and off per provider from the same menu.
   - Add custom include/exclude keywords to quickly find the exact release you want.
+  - **Shared keybinds with the episode picker:** `a` select all • `i` invert • `c` clear presets • `w` save • `v` / `Shift+V` visual anchor + range toggle • `Space` toggle current.
   - **Persistent across runs:** your engine toggles and active filter presets are saved to `filter_state.json` next to the script, so configuration sticks after you close the program.
+- **Search History:** Press `Shift+H` at the search prompt (or `H` on the provider screen) to browse past searches.
+Filter by provider (`P`), date range (`D`, today/week/month), and sort order (`S`).
+Each entry shows the provider, relative timestamp, and the filter presets that were active at search time.
+Pick an entry to re-run the query; clear history with a confirmation modal.
+- **Usage Stats:** Press `Shift+S` at the search prompt (or `S` on the provider screen) to open a scrollable stats page showing session count, total runtime, searches, top queries, torrents picked, method picks vs. completions (with success rate), avg seeders of picks, and preset usage counters.
+Reset all stats from the same screen, guarded by a confirmation modal.
+- **Confirmation Modals:** Destructive actions (clear history, reset stats) share a unified red Y/N panel so you can't nuke state with a stray keypress.
 - **Flexible Downloading & Streaming:**
   - **System Client:** Automatically send generated magnet links to your default system torrent client (like qBittorrent, Transmission, etc.).
   - **Direct Terminal Download:** Use `aria2c`, `webtorrent-cli`, or `peerflix` integration to download files directly within the terminal, with native progress UIs.